One Surrogate to Fool Them All: Universal, Transferable, and Targeted Adversarial Attacks with CLIP: Background and Related Work

 \textbf{Sample-Specific Transferable Attacks.} These attacks focus on optimizing perturbations for each input sample to maximize transferability across unseen models.
 Notable works in this area include AA \cite{inkawhich2019feature}, which aligns high-level feature representations of source and target images to craft highly transferable targeted examples.
 Logit \cite{zhao2021success} and Logit Margin \cite{weng2023logit} introduce loss functions that use logit- or margin-based objectives to address vanishing gradient issues in targeted attacks, thereby enhancing transferability.
 SU \cite{wei2023selfuniversal} demonstrates the advantage of creating “self-universal” perturbations across regions within a single image, boosting transfer performance without additional training data.
 FFT \cite{zeng2024enhancing} employs feature-space fine-tuning, starting from a baseline adversarial example, to emphasize features of the target class while suppressing those of the original class, further improving transferability.

 \textbf{Sample-Agnostic Transferable Attacks.} These attacks aim to generate \textit{universal adversarial perturbations} or train \textit{generative models} applicable to multiple inputs, thereby avoiding individual optimization.
 TTP \cite{naseer2021ttp} trains a generator to align perturbed image distributions with a target class, achieving highly transferable targeted attacks without reliance on class boundaries.
 C-GNC \cite{fang2024clip} employs a class-conditional generator for multi-target attacks, integrating semantic cues from CLIP through cross-attention mechanisms to significantly boost success rates.
 Universal approaches like CleanSheet \cite{ge2024hijacking} create a single perturbation applicable to any input by using robust features from the target model’s clean training data to induce misleaded predictions.
+In the neighboring backdoor setting, generative trigger optimization has also been used to identify naturally occurring image features that improve both stealth and attack potency \cite{xu2026breaking}.
+That training-time poisoning setting is distinct from ours, which does not modify the victim's training set, but it further illustrates how optimizing reusable trigger patterns can strengthen an attack across inputs.